-Many groups have developed Deer Management Plans.
-These provide a framework for the integrated management of deer along with other land uses.
+All Groups have working Deer Management Plans.
+These provide a framework for the integrated and sustainable management of deer along with other land uses.